 Accessibility Devices and Features in Polling Places

-In addition to polling locations compliant with the American Disabilities Act, the DuPage County Election Commission offers various tools to help voters with different physical abilities:
+In addition to polling locations compliant with the American Disabilities Act, the DuPage County Election Division offers various tools to help voters with different physical abilities:

 Ballot Magnifiers are magnifying lenses designed to enlarge the print on the paper ballots to assist voters who require assistance to read the names of offices, candidates and referenda.

 Wheelchair accessible voting booths are available in each polling place and allow persons in wheelchairs to use in marking a paper ballot or the touchscreen.
 Voters who are unable to stand for long periods of time also may use this unit and a provided chair.

 Door Bells are offered outside entrances to polling places with heavy doors.
 When voters ring the bells, a Judge of Election will come and open the door for the voter.